MiladRx/RobloxExternal/README.md

-## Credits

-Originally developed by **[awaky1337](https://github.com/awaky1337)** This fork is maintained by **[MiladRx](https://github.com/MiladRx)** since the upstream stopped shipping updates.
+Originally developed by **[awaky1337](https://github.com/awaky1337)** This repo is maintained by **[MiladRx](https://github.com/MiladRx)** since the upstream stopped shipping updates.

 > All credit for the original architecture, feature set, and codebase goes to awaky1337.
-This fork continues the work with offset resyncs, bug fixes, and small feature additions.
+This repo continues the work with offset resyncs, bug fixes, and small feature additions.

 ---